 - Cost saving (it’s almost 95% cheaper than hosting a live event) — To organize a virtual event, all you need is internet connection, a computer or a mobile device with camera and mic integrated and a platform for video and audio conferences.
 It’s nothing compared to the expenses of organizing a live event;

 - Time saving – From the above statement, you can also deduct that the process of organizing a virtual event is less time consuming than managing the whole procedures of a live event;

-- Instant feedback – During your online event, you can actively interact with your audience and collect feedback instantly.
+- Instant feedback – During your online event, you can actively interact with your audience and collect customer feedback instantly.
 After the event, you can always make some follow-up actions to keep nurturing leads and new prospects;

 - Event ROI — It’s easier to analyze detailed information about your online audience, since attendees already shared their data during the registration process.

 However, over the past few months you probably received a lot of emails with subject lines promoting something like “Join our free webinar!” or “Last chance to register for our virtual event!”.
 And you probably don’t want to get deluged by those invitations anymore or with such persistence.

 Our advice is that you should rethink the way you organize events, but without getting your potential audience lost in all that noise.
 Hosting virtual events has proved an effective means to learn, interact with others, and stay up to date with the latest trends during the pandemic.
 There’s definitely value here, but it’s also possible to have too much of a good thing, so be aware of it.